ChristophB/SOLID/README.md

 * "Import classes under 'Node' as nodes": Enables the user to handle classes as if they are individuals.
 The module will create a page for each class containing all properties.
 * "Only import leaf classes under 'Node' as nodes": This checkbox only works in combination with the above one.
 Only leaf classes will be handled as individuals.

+It is possible to define files, which will be attached to Nodes.
+* Create a "File" Drupal field and an annotation/object property in OWL.
+* Instantiate the class "http://lha.org/duo#File" to declare a file with property "http://lha.org/duo#uri".
+* Annotate an OWL individual or class with above property and file individual as target.
+* Make sure to place the file into the respective folder.

 ## Troubleshooting/Importent notes

 * After the import of a vocabulary you have to assigne it to the fields, where you want to use the tags.